wences-sanchez/Knowledge-Base/pages/Introduction to AWS CloudFormation.md

 		  # ...

 		  # To be used with !FindInMap [ RegionMap, region, AMI ]
-		  # Optionally, with !Ref ""
+		  # Optionally, with !Ref AWS::Region
+		  ```
+	-
+	- How can you show out information with CloudFormation? #flashcard
+		- tags:: #dev-notes
+		- ``` yaml
+		  Outputs:
+		  	LogicalName:
+		      	Value: !GetAtt SomeValueToReturn
 		  ```
 		-
 	-